contaware/git-docs-notes/README.md

   git branch <branchname>
   ```

-- Create and switch to it:
+- Create and switch to it (uncommitted changes are not touched):

   ```
   git switch -c <branchname>
   ```

   (legacy command `git checkout -b <branchname>`)

-  Note: when switching branch, the Working Tree is updated, but uncommitted changes are not touched.

 - Switch: